-Currituck — College of The Albemarle (COA) Foundation recently received $4,000 from the Albemarle Soil and Water Conservation District for the Agribusiness Technology program.
-The funds will establish an annual scholarship for students enrolled in the program.
+Currituck County — College of The Albemarle (COA) Foundation received $4,000 from the Albemarle Soil and Water Conservation District for Agribusiness scholarships.
+The funds will establish annual scholarships for students enrolled in the Agribusiness Technology program.

 Students who are enrolled full time in COA’s Agribusiness Technology program in pursuit of an Associate in Applied Science degree are encouraged to apply.
 Students applying must also be a resident of Camden, Chowan, Currituck, Pasquotank or Perquimans Counties and demonstrate a financial need.